mlcollyer/RRPP/cran-comments.md

 ## Resubmission
-This is a minor release, version 0.6.0, that fixes a few bugs in version 0.5.2, and adds one function.This will have no effect on dependencies, as the new function has no dependencies.
+This is a patch release, version 0.6.1, that fixes a few bugs in version 0.6.0 (which was a minor release).
 The package, `geomorph`, is developed by the same authors as `RRPP`.
-The reverse dependency has been addressed with simultaneous package updates.
+The reverse dependency has been addressed during development of this patch release.
+All other dependencies should be unaffected, functionally, as no attribute or functional changes have been introduced.

 ## Test environments
 * local OS X install, R 4.0.0